FlyingDiver/Indigo-lifx-bridge/README.md

 Plugin ID
 ---------

-Here's the plugin ID in case you need to programmatically restart the plugin or start/stop discovery:
+Here's the plugin ID in case you need to programmatically restart the plugin:

 **Plugin ID**: com.flyingdiver.indigoplugin.lifxbridge